 Hôtel des Galeries is located in Galeries Royales Saint-Hubert, a 19th century covered walkway.
 The royal galleries, in their original heyday, were centers of art and culture, attracting such francophone luminaries as Victor Hugo and Paul Verlaine.

 Conceived by Nadine Flammarion, of the publishing magnate family, the intimate boutique hotel’s industrial- and vintage-inflected style comes from the minds of two of Belgium’s top designers, who in turn sourced custom furnishings from local artisans—like carpets by Toulemonde Bochart and tables by Sylvain Willenz.

-Rooms features include polished parquet floors, beautiful individual and bespoke furnishings and antiques from the Sablon district.
+Rooms features include polished parquet floors, beautiful individual and bespoke furnishings, and antiques from the Sablon district.
 Bathrooms are stunning, probably the best hotel bathrooms in Brussels.
-Bathrooms have colorful geometric ceramic walls, and large windows with views over the galeries, the Cathedral, or the historic rooftops.
+Bathrooms have colorful geometric ceramic walls, and large windows with views over the galleries, the Cathedral, or the historic rooftops.

 The aesthetic extends to the acclaimed restaurant, which is less a hotel restaurant and more the kind of Old World café where artists and intellectuals gather for its lively and relaxed scene.